 Arlo Pro comes with free Basic service that gives you seven days’ worth of recordings.
 You get this at no cost for up to five cameras.
 However, there are some features that you would get by paying for cloud storage.
-There’s the Arlo Smart Add-on, which costs $2.99 per camera per month.
-This gives you the ability to get rich notifications for motion and audio alerts.
+There’s the Arlo Smart Add-on that gives you the ability to get rich notifications for motion and audio alerts.
+Click here for the latest price.
 It also allows you to set motion zones and setup person detection.

-If you need bigger storage, you can get the Arlo Smart Premier for $10 and Arlo Smart Elite for $15.
+If you need bigger storage, you can get the Arlo Smart Premier and Arlo Smart Elite.
 These packages give you up to 30 days and 60 days of cloud recordings, respectively.

 How does the Arlo Pro compare to other security cameras?

 Logitech Circle 2 vs. Arlo Pro: What’s the Difference?

 Both the Logitech Circle 2 and the Arlo Pro have great cameras that give you an excellent way to keep an eye on your yard, room, or property.
 Where do these two cameras differ?

 Whether you need a wired or wire-free camera, both the Arlo Pro and the Logitech Circle 2 can be an option for you.
 However, the Arlo Pro is more expensive.
 That is more expensive than the Circle 2.
 (Check out the latest rates here!)

 What’s more, the Circle 2 has a wider field of view and higher camera resolution.
 The Arlo Pro only delivers 720p HD video, but the wired version of the Circle 2 can give you up to 1080p HD.
 It should be noted, however, that the wire-free Circle does not deliver full HD since this resolution is only possible when the camera is wired.